ReInHerit/digital-hub/content/toolapps/2023-03-07-smart-video-restoration.md

 The source code of the app is available on Github: <https://github.com/miccunifi/analog-video-restoration>

+A new and more capable version of the app is available here: <https://github.com/miccunifi/TAPE>

 ### Demo Smart Video Restoration

  **Demo** of "Smart Video Restoration"  is available at the following link (the online demo works on photos and not videos, for timing reasons):\
 [https://reinherit-image-restor​e.herokuapp.com](https://reinherit-image-restore.herokuapp.com/)

+The code of the demo is available here: <https://github.com/ReInHerit/image_restoration>

 ![Smart Video/Photo Restoration](https://ucarecdn.com/58c061bd-e99a-4ecd-8c17-b710ac4f1987/ "Smart Video/Photo Restoration")